 The qualified late ballots must be considered by the electoral board in a canvass according to the provisions of §24.2-671.
 Set this canvass after the time for receiving such ballots has passed.
-Notify the political party chairs and independent candidate(s) of the time, place and purpose of the meeting so they may attend.260 that the sealed envelope containing the ballot is properly completed and the oath is signed.
-Open the envelope to be sure that only one ballot or ballot set has been enclosed.
-Without looking at or disclosing how the ballot has been marked, place the ballot or ballot set in the ballot container.
-Repeat this process for all ballots to be counted.
-Count the ballots and certify on the Statement of Results.
+Notify the political party chairs and independent candidate(s) of the time, place and purpose of the meeting so they may attend.258